farlee2121/DevEssentialsBlog/content/draft/2023-05-08-Notedown-library.md

 title: Notedown Library Now Available
 ---

 Notedown is my convention for note taking in Markdown.
-Now it's also a library that parses the convention as semi-structured data.
+Now it's also a library that reads the convention as semi-structured data.
 <!--more-->

 I've previously covered Notedown several times.
 Such as [how notes can double as light data format](../posts/2021-03-05-Reference-Ready-Notes.md)